FOR IMMEDIATE RELEASE: Dec. 5, 2008

 CONTACT: Caneta Hankins, 615-898-2947

-STATE PROGRAM RECOGNIZES 2 ROBERTSON COUNTY FARMS FOR CONTRIBUTIONS
+STATE PROGRAM RECOGNIZES GREENE COUNTY FARM FOR CONTRIBUTIONS

-(MURFREESBORO)—Two Robertson County farms, the Yates Cave Farm and the Ernest Yates Farm, descended from the same founders and recently were designated as Tennessee Century Farms, reported Caneta S. Hankins, director of the Century Farms program at the Center for Historic Preservation, which is located on the MTSU campus.
+(MURFREESBORO)—The Neas Mountain View Farm in Greene County has been designated as a Tennessee Century Farm, reported Caneta S. Hankins, director of the Century Farms program at the Center for Historic Preservation, which is located on the MTSU campus.

 About the Century Farms Program